quixio/quix-docs/docs/platform/what-is-quix.md

 You can see how to build a simple pipeline in the [Quix Tour](../platform/quixtour/overview.md).
 You can also [watch the video](https://www.loom.com/share/5b0a88d2185c4cfea8fd2917d3898964?sid=b58b2b0c-5814-494a-82ea-2a2ba4d4dac0).

-### Connecting your data

-There are [various ways](../platform/ingest-data.md) to connect your data to Quix.
-Quix provides a number of [connectors](../platform/connectors/index.md) that you can use with only some simple configuration.
-In addition, there are a range of [APIs](#apis), both REST and websockets that are available.
-There is also the [Quix Streams](#quix-streams) client library, that can be used to get data quickly and easily into Quix.

-For a simple example of getting data from your laptop into Quix, see the [Quickstart](../platform/quickstart.md).

-Quix provides numerous standard [connectors](../platform/connectors/index.md) for both source, and destination functions.
-In addition a number of transforms are also available.

-!! tip

-    To see available transforms log into Quix.
-Open your project, and then an environment, and click on `Code Samples`.
-Then under `PIPELINE STAGE` select `Transformation`.

 ### Multiple environments

 In Quix you create a project to contain your event stream processing pipeline.
 A project corresponds to  a Git repository, either hosted by Quix, or alternatively using an external Git provider such as GitHub.
 Within a project you can create multiple environments, containing your event stream processing pipelines.
 Each environment is associated with a Git branch, so that you can embrace the full Git workflow, having for example, production, staging and development branches.
 You can also configure your preferred Kafka hosting option for the environment too, for example you can choose Quix-hosted Kafka, self-hosted Kafka, or Confluent Cloud.